-Prosecution of torrent users has been sporadic.
+The prosecution of torrent users has been sporadic.
 The chances of actually going to court or having to pay a settlement are pretty slim, but the penalties can be extremely high.
 The frequency of copyright holders suing torrenters for copyright piracy peaked in the late 2000s.
 Copright pirates were sued for wildly disproportionate amounts of money, and most settled out of court.

 These public scare tactics shone poorly on the recording and movie industries because they were portrayed as petty millionaires bullying poor college students.
 Direct lawsuits are much less common these days, but the campaign against torrenters is far from over.

 Now the job of going after individual copyright pirates has been outsourced to a growing number of small businesses known as copyright trolls.
 These companies locate torrenters who illegally download copyrighted content through their real IP addresses.
 They then approach the copyright owners and sign a deal that lets them take legal action on their behalf.
 Others are hired directly by Hollywood production companies to sniff out pirates.

 With legal leverage and a list of names, the copyright trolls then go after torrenters via mail, email, or even by going door to door and handing out settlement letters.
 These letters are not legally binding documents or injunctions.
 Copyright trolls use intimidation, fear, and shame to make torrenters pay without ever going to court.
 A common tactic is to threaten to sue for over $100,000 but only ask for $3,000 or so in the settlement.
 That makes the $3,000 look like a good deal, but going to court is costly and risky for them, so don’t give in if you receive such a letter.

 What to do if you receive a settlement letter

-The most common way to receive a settlement letter is through your internet service provider.
+The most common way to receive a settlement letter is through your internet provider.
 A copyright troll will go through the court system to subpoena your ISP and force it to email customers with a legal threat and hand over personal details.